RetroDECK/Cooker/README.md

 These builds can make you loose all data including `ROMS`, `BIOS` and `Scraped Data` etc..
 We recomend that you don't run Cooker builds on your main gaming machine and wait for Stable Releases.

 ## 🛑 Warning!
-Excpect bugs and issues! 🛑
+Expect bugs and issues! 🛑
-These builds contain several bugs, are volitile and unstable.
+These builds can contain several bug and should be seen as unstable.

 # Can I help you with testing?
 Yes, do the backups above and tell in Discord channel `i-want-to-help` that you are instrested in testing out Cooker builds.